cerilacanda/my-test-repository/Strings/Strings/Strings.q.md

 /// type=MS, answer=[3,5]

-4.Which of the following are the causes of errors in the above code.
+4. Which of the following are the causes of errors in the above code.

 - `ana` is enclosed with single quotes`''`.